Not as hot as the bulletin board, but still fun and interesting tips about Madrid – scroll down for how to donate to food bank

 Mercado de las Ranas / Frogs Market: Food, fashion, things for the home, books, art, antiques.
 Sort of quirky, trendy, unconventional but not Chueca-ish.
 Where and when: Letras neighborhood, approximate borders: Santa Ana square, calle Atocha, Paseo del Prado, Carrera San Jeronimo.
 First Saturdays of the month, except August.
 A bit more info, after a scroll down: http://www.barrioletras.com/

 Santa Ana Street Market: La Latina is going trendy!
 Fashion, things for the home, antiques, art, churros in the morning if you are lucky.
 Where and when: Santa Ana street, just off Toledo street between La Latina and Puerta de Toledo metros.
-First Saturdasy of the month. https://www.santaanastreetmarket.com/
+Usually first Saturdasy of the month. https://www.santaanastreetmarket.com/

 Madrid Crea / Madrid Creates.
 Monthy craft markets, first Saturday in Santa Ana square, second Saturday in Opera square.
 Metros Anton Martin, Sevilla or Sol for first, Opera or Sol for second.
 This seems to be new, have only seen the Opera market.
 Small but varied and nice things.